open-atmos/MechanismConfiguration/docs/source/reactions/troe.rst

 - :math:`k_{\\infty}` is the high-pressure limiting rate constant,
 - :math:`[\\mathrm{M}]` is the density of air,
-- :math:`F_C` and :math:`N` are parameters that determine the shape of the fall-off curve, and are typically 0.6 and 1.0, respectively :cite:`JPL15`.
+- :math:`F_C` and :math:`N` are parameters that determine the shape of the fall-off curve, and are typically 0.6 and 1.0, respectively :cite:`Finlayson-Pitts2000` :cite:`Gipson`.

 :math:`k_0` and :math:`k_{\\infty}` are calculated as `Arrhenius` rate constants with :math:`D=300` and :math:`E=0`.

-Input data for Ternary Chemical Activation reactions have the following format:
+Input data for Troe reactions have the following format:

 .. tabs::